schahriar/pubmq/README.md

 # PubMQ
 PubMQ is a lightweight message queue and pub/sub library that uses a custom protocol implemented as a small layer on top of the UDP protocol.
 It is idea for **real-time communication** where asynchronous messages are broadcasted within channels.

-*Note that PubMQ is unreliable (UDP) by design and thus ideal for time critical applications.*
+*Note that PubMQ is connectionless and unreliable (UDP) by design and thus ideal for time critical applications.*

 ------